CCadere/DocumentManager/readme.md

 *** Dependencies ***

-This plugin uses the following scripts: jquery, jquery-ui. http://jquery.com/ , http://jqueryui.com/
+This plugin uses jQuery : http://jquery.com/
+Be sure to load jQuery before including the scripts of this plugin.
+Otherwise while the plugin will still work, AJAX calls won't be possible.

-For display purposes this plugins uses the following graphic library: Bootstrap. http://twitter.github.io/bootstrap/
+For a better display install Bootstrap. http://twitter.github.io/bootstrap/

 For users permissions this plugin is meant to be used with the Authake plugin : https://github.com/mtkocak/authake Authake.User should declare it hasMany DocumentManager.Document.